oscargcs/airports-of-the-world/README2.md

 -The backend links contained large images, so I modified to get smaller images.
 Using some modern format like WebP, AVIF or compressing the images would be a better solution from the backend side.

--width and height were added to all the images in order to avoid layout shifts.
+-"width" and "height" were added to all the images in order to avoid layout shifts.

 ## Single airport component

--If someone changes or shares the link manually they can also see the airport information.
+-Direct navigation is supported: if a user manually changes or shares the URL, the airport detail page will still load correctly.